lo-th/phy/README.md

 [docs](https://lo-th.github.io/phy/docs/index.html#manual/Welcome) in progress...

-### About
+### About / Sponsorship

-Phy is under active development<br>
+Phy is under active development.<br>
-You can help me improve phy engine with Sponsor<br><br>
+Support development of PHY through [Github Sponsors](https://github.com/sponsors/lo-th).<br>

 ### Note

-For the moment my worker source on Physx and Havok are private.<br>
+For the moment source on Physx and Havok are hide.<br>
 It's a long research work to standardize all engines.<br>
-I'm thinking opening everything but i need more Sponsors<br>
+I'm thinking opening everything but i need more sponsors.<br>

-But is possible to use compile version without restriction.
+Is possible to use compile version without restriction.
+Ask me if you have any [issues](https://github.com/lo-th/phy/issues).

 [npm]: https://img.shields.io/npm/v/phy-engine
 [npm-url]: https://www.npmjs.com/package/phy-engine